 With a prevalence of 8-10% is insomnia a common disorder.
-Bad sleep causes fatigue and distress during the day, furthermore insomnia is associated with psychological problems.
+Bad sleep causes fatigue and distress during the day; furthermore insomnia is associated with psychological problems.
 The problem that needs to be addressed is that, notwithstanding their impact, sleep disorders receive little attention in the general health care.
-A minority of 15% of all sleep disordered persons seeks and gets adequate treatment, most likely due to a lack of sleep awareness by the general public \ and health professionals.
+A minority of 15% of all sleep disordered persons seeks and gets adequate treatment, most likely due to a lack of sleep awareness by the general public - and health professionals.
 Most sleep disorders, however, can be effectively treated.
 Two meta-analysis, and two systematic reviews concluded that for insomnia, non-pharmacological therapy in the form of cognitive behavioural therapy (CBT) is the treatment-of-choice.
 Problematic is that even if professionals are properly trained to treat sleep problems, treatment may not be accessible.
-The growing demand for cognitive behavioural therapy for several mental disorders) may only be met by less intensive approaches than standard face-to-face therapy, such as self-help interventions with or without brief consultations.
-To date six randomised controlled trials found positive effects of self-help interventions.
-The design of the studies did not make it possible to determine whether digitalized self-help works better than self-help delivered by a booklet.
+The growing demand for cognitive behavioural therapy for several mental disorders may only be met by less intensive approaches than standard face-to-face therapy, such as self-help interventions.
+Self-help for insomnia seems to be effective in reducing insomnia.
+Variables associated with therapy success should now be determined.